fistfulofyen/fistfulofyen/README.md

 # Hello, I'm Mike Zhang 👋

-I'm an engineering student at McMaster University, and this is my GitHub profile where I share my coding projects and experiments.
+I'm an engineering student at McMaster University, and this is my GitHub profile where I share my coding projects and experiments, mostly used to sync files between my PC and laptop.
 Welcome to my little corner of the coding world!

 ## About Me